usask-aws/cf-ec2-alb-testprod-al2023/README.md

 ## HTTPS / ACM note

-If you don't yet have an approved ACM certificate, deploy the stack with `CertificateArn` left blank — the ALB will be created with an HTTP-only listener on port 80.
+If you don't yet have an approved ACM certificate, deploy the stack with `CertificateArn` left blank, the ALB will be created with an HTTP-only listener on port 80.
 Once your ACM certificate request is validated and shows status **Issued** in the ACM console, come back and **update** the stack with the certificate's ARN in `CertificateArn`; this adds the HTTPS